 Following graduation Lisa Roberts worked with Thomson Holidays in Spain, she has now returned to the UK and says “I loved my time at DFA and the best part would be my life-long friends that I made.”
 Read more student testimonials.

 Following completion of the 2008 Foundation Year at Dance For All, Susan Baggot went on to Reid Kerr College in Paisley and completed her BA (Hons) degree at Telford College.
 Susan is now working as a dancer for a local entertainment agency.

 Kylie Stevenson performed on the European 2008-09 tour of the Best of Musicals show and has been entertaining passengers on the Carnival Cruise Line since 2010.

 Jennifer Ward currently teaches in the Stirlingshire area for Alloa Ballet Company and Stirling Dance Academy and recently joined Head Over Heels Dance Fitness.
 She has taught at numerous Scottish stage academies and dance schools and provided community outreach dance workshops with Govan Youth Info Project.

-Lyn Stewart is a dance captain & choreographer in local dance group and a dance tutor for North Lanarkshire Council, teaching in schools & sports centres to children, teens and adults, including over 50’s.
+Lyn Stewart is a dance captain & choreographer in a local dance group and a dance tutor for North Lanarkshire Council, teaching in schools & sports centres to children, teens, and adults, including over 50’s.

 Amie Taheri was selected for Rangers Dance Squad immediately following graduation.
 She has worked aboard Costa Cruises and Classic International Cruises and is now enjoying life in Dubai.